 “We’re requesting documents to help us get to the bottom of [the Ingram case],” Porter said.
 “I have zero tolerance for corruption.”

-Various right-wing protests sprung up as a result of their case, including a 40-day armed occupation of Malheur National Wildlife Refuge in Oregon.
+Various right-wing protests sprung up due to their case, including a 40-day armed occupation of Malheur National Wildlife Refuge in Oregon.

 Taking the Bait

 Ingram wrote a letter to a Trump Interior Department official with attached articles arguing on the Hammond’s behalf.
-A Republican lawmaker tweeted on July 1, 2018, that Trump was giving the pardon serious consideration.
+A Republican lawmaker tweeted on July 1, 2018, that Trump was seriously considering the pardon.